SAYAN-DAN/C_Language__Collage/readme.md

 39. Write a program to find the sum of the diagonal element of a matrix
 40. Write a program Transpose a matrix...
 41. pointer basic concept

+# College All Syllabus Programs

+1. WAP to print the sum and product of digits of an integer.
+2. Write a program to reverse a number
+3. WAP to compute the sum of the first n terms of the following series S = 1+1/2+1/3+1/4+……
+4. WAP to compute the sum of the first n terms of the following series S =1-2+3-4+5…………….
+5    Write a function that checks whether a given string is Palindrome or not.
+Use this function to find  whether the string entered by user is Palindrome or not
+6. Write a function to find whether a given no. is prime or not.
+Use the same to generate the prime  numbers less than 100
+7. WAP to compute the factors of a given number.
+8. Write a macro that swaps two numbers.
+WAP to use it
+9. WAP to print a triangle ofstars as follows (take number of lines from user):